How will the postseason bench look; Andrew Painter update, and more Phillies notes

 It’s unclear what Hays’ role would be in the postseason, but the Phillies say they aren’t concerned about his lack of recent at-bats.
 Hays hasn’t played since Sept.
 1.

-“He’s going out [on a rehab assignment] for a couple of days,” said Dombrowski.
+“He’s going out [on a rehab assignment] for a couple of days,” Dombrowski said.
 “I’m sure if everything’s OK, which it should be, he’ll play some this week.
 But it’s amazing how much more we do on that Trajekt machine nowadays, where it really replicates the live pitching.
 It’s why some guys don’t even go on rehab assignments anymore.
 And he’s been hitting against that for a while, and he can get as many at-bats as he wants against that.

 “If we do get a bye, he’d get all the at-bats that week.
 So, no, I don’t think [there’s a lot of risk].
-Now, if something comes back where he’s not doing well. ... but all indications are that he’s ready to go.”
+Now, if something comes back where he’s not doing well ... but all indications are that he’s ready to go.”

 What will the Phillies do with the final fifth starter spot?